apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

 # Use case

-You have an API Created in Pivotal Cloud Founday.
+You have an API Created in Pivotal Cloud Foundry.
 You want to proxy it through Apigee Edge.

 ![Org Plan](resources/OrgPlan.png)